Fannon/search-bookmarks-history-and-tabs/README.md

 - Quick search your open browser tabs, bookmarks and browsing history.
 - Supports two different search approaches:
-  - Fuzzy search (approximate string matching): Slower, but more results.
+  - Fuzzy search (approximate string matching): Slower, but includes also inexact (fuzzy) matches.
   - Exact search (starts with matching): Faster and only excact matching results.
 - Bookmarks can be searched for tags (extracted from title) and folder names.
 - Edit and tag bookmarks with auto complete on tags.